HopkinsIDD/rsv-forecast-hub/README.md

 The source of age distribution used for calibration (RSV-NET vs other estimates) should be provided in the abstract metadata that is submitted with the projections.

-**Other RSV datasets available for calibration:**
-A few auxiliary datasets have been posted in the GitHub repositority [auxiliary-data/](https://github.com/HopkinsIDD/rsv-forecast-hub/tree/main/auxiliary-data) folder including:

-- State-specific CDC surveillance from NVERSS (only last year of data available)
-- State-specific ED data (only last year of data available)

 ### Prediction Targets
-Participating teams are asked to provide **quantile forecasts of the weekly incident confirmed RSV hospital admissions (counts) in the 12 RSV-NET states, nationally for all ages, and for a set of minimal age groups** for the epidemiological week ending on the reference date as well as the four following weeks.
-Teams can, but are not required to, submit forecasts for all weekly horizons or all locations.
+Participating teams are asked to provide **quantile forecasts of the weekly incident confirmed RSV hospital admissions (counts) in the 12 RSV-NET states, nationally for all ages, and for a set of minimal age groups** for the four weeks following the epidemiological week that begins on the origin date.
+Teams can, but are not required to, submit forecasts for all age groups or all locations.

 **Weekly targets:**
 - Weekly reported all-age and age-specific state-level incident hospital admissions, based on RSV-NET.
-This dataset is updated daily and covers 2017-2023.
+This dataset is updated daily and covers 2017-2024.
 There should be no adjustment for reporting (=raw data from RSV-NET dataset to be projected).
 - All targets should be number of individuals, rather than rates.

 **Age target:**
 - **Required:**
   -  Weekly state-specific and national RSV hospitalizations for all ages (or 0-130) is the only mandatory age target.
 - Additional age details (optional):
-  - Weekly state-specific and national RSV hospitalizations among individuals <1 yr, 1-4, 5-17, 18-49, 50-64, and 65+ (most of the RSV burden on hospitalizations comes from the 0-1 and 65+ age groups)
+  - Weekly state-specific and national RSV hospitalizations among individuals <1 yr, 1-4, 5-64, and 65+ (most of the RSV burden on hospitalizations comes from the 0-1 and 65+ age groups)

 ### Timeline
 The RSV Forecast Hub challenge period will begin February 19, 2024 and run through May 13, 2024.
 Participating teams are asked to submit weekly forecasts by 11:59 PM Eastern Time each Monday.
 However, late forecasts will be accepted during this initial start-up period.